darrengillman/ChalkboardChallenge/Readme.md

 5. All data is provided in initial API response.
 No check of header data for paging etc.

 Start 09:00 Oct 3

+## Issues faced in Challenge
+ 1. XCode threw a fit and lost its reference to info.plist.
+Good 10 mins lost fixing this.